Specify prefixes to advertise · Cloudflare Magic Transit docs

 - When using Route Origin Authorizations (ROAs) to sign routes for resource public key infrastructure (RPKI), the prefix and originating ASN must match the onboarding submission.

-- If you do not own an ASN, you may use our Cloudflare Customer ASN (AS209242) as the originating AS.
+- If you do not own an ASN, you can use the Cloudflare Customer ASN (AS209242).

 |Prefix